All applications are due by 11:59 p.m. ET on the date listed to be considered for the round.

 The TOEFL or IELTS exam must be taken no more than two years prior to the application deadline date.

 For the TOEFL exam, we require the internet-based test (iBT) version of the exam.
-The Michigan Ross TOEFL score reporting code is 1839.
+Ross’ TOEFL score reporting code is 1839.

 Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.